michaelxwang/michaelxwang.github.io/cat/tax/_posts/2019-12-22-roth-back-door.md

 come before the deadline.
 The distribution code should be 02 (early distribution but exception applies).

+- If you do not know if you should enter through the "front door" or "back door", then you can wait until you file your tax.
+The dead line for contributing to prior year is 4/15 next year.
+This is why Form 5498 comes after the filing dead line.

 - If you do have traditional
 IRA or rollover IRA from 401(k) for which you have not paid taxes yet ("old money"), then you would need to convert it to ROTH IRA